svn2github/lazarus-ccr/components/tvplanit/examples/readme.txt

 - gadgets: demonstrates usage of TVpClock and TVpLEDDisplay

+- mormot: demonstrates cooperation of VisualPlanIt with mORMot.
+The folder contains a dedicated mORMot datastore and a server and simple client project.

 - navbar: demonstrates usage of TVpNavBar

 - runtime: a simple demo in which components are created at runtime.
 Does not